CTI Career Search

 • Level II Nursery: In a Level II nursery, nursery nurses provide intermediate care to newborns facing an illness or medical complication, such as premature birth.
 Because their patients are a bit higher risk than those in Level I nurseries, Level II nursery nurses may provide special care, including oxygen supplementation, IV administration, and more.

 • Level III Nursery: In a Level III nursery, nursery nurses care for newborns battling more serious medical conditions.
 Patients include small, premature, or potentially ill babies.
-Nursery nurses working in NICU units must typically learn to use special equipment, such as ventilators and incubators.
+Nursery nurses working in Neonatal Intensive Care Units must typically learn to use special equipment, such as ventilators and incubators.

 Some nursery nurses don't work in hospital nurseries at all, choosing instead to care for young children in outpatient care centers, private physicians' offices, or in private residences.

-In What Type of Environment Do Nursery Nurses Work?
+What Type of Environment Do Nursery Nurses Work In?

 Like most RNs and LPNs, nursery nurses tend to work in hospitals providing round-the-clock care, so they may work evenings, weekends, and holidays.
 Those working in outpatient care centers may have more regular hours.
 In either case, many nurses must work long shifts, spending a great deal of time on their feet.
 The work can be stressful and emotionally taxing, particularly when caring for very sick newborns and infants.
 However, many nurses find caring for infants extremely gratifying.